cmndcntrlcyber/2025-AI-Competition/README.md

 ## Challenge Overview

 The Agentic AI Innovation Challenge celebrates groundbreaking developments in AI agent technologies and frameworks.
-We invite participants to showcase projects that demonstrate novel approaches to autonomous agents, structured LLM workflows, task automation, and multi-agent systems.
+We were invited as participants to showcase projects that demonstrate novel approaches to autonomous agents, structured LLM workflows, task automation, and multi-agent systems.
 Whether you are building sophisticated autonomous agents or creating innovative prompt engineering frameworks, this challenge welcomes all forms of agentic AI innovation.

 ## Project Categories